hammingweight/spring_on_oci/3_deploy/README.md

  ## `schema.yml`
  ### Creating the database schema
- The [schema.sql file](./templates/schema.sql) contains a SQLcl script that should be run against the database to create the schema in the Autonomous Database.
-The
- `schema.yml` file runs the script by copying the schema file to one of the instances and then executing
+For a production deployment, it's a poor idea to package a `schema.sql` file with an application; instead the database schema should be created before running the application.
+The [schema.sql file](./templates/schema.sql) defines the schema used by our Spring Boot application.
+The [schema.yml](./schema.yml) playbook creates the schema by copying the schema SQL file to one of the compute instances and then executing

  ```
  /opt/oracle/sqlcl/bin/sql -cloudconfig /home/opc/{{ project_name }}_wallet.zip -L 'admin/"{{ database_admin_password }}"@{{ project_name }}_low' @/home/opc/schema.sql